Market Outlook

 Shell Eggs:

 The shell egg market was unchanged again this week as the loss of demand following the Easter weekend has been offset by renewed bird flu outbreaks.
-Last week saw two new HPAI outbreaks reported in Texas and Michigan (1.9 million layers each), further demonstrating the sensitivity to the spring migration season for wild birds.
-With seasonally slower demand, the availability of shell eggs should improve but tight levels nearby are providing some interim support.
+There have now been 4 laying flock outbreaks so far this month, with 1 in Texas (1.9 million layers) and 3 in Michigan (6.5 mil. layers).
+The ongoing risk to the laying flock population into the spring is limiting downside despite softer demand.
 The USDA’s updated Chickens and Eggs report for February showed a counter seasonal increase of 1.7 million birds from last month, but flocks remain 1.1% lower than last year.
 However, better rate of lay from hens allowed shell egg output in February to exceed last year by 1.3% when adjusted for leap year.
 From a seasonal perspective, we are quickly approaching the time of year when prices start to feel the pressure from warmer temps and the loss of holiday and baking season demand.
-Cage free inventories saw an impressive 7.5% increase from the prior week, pushing back towards the higher end of the recent range.
-The need to build additional cage free production in the West should keep cage free values trading at a premium to conventional eggs.
+Cage free inventories saw an impressive 7.5% and 4.4% increase the past 2 weeks, pushing back towards the highest levels on record.
+The need to build cage free production out West should keep cage free values trading at a premium to conventional.

 Read More